almereyda/awesome-starred/README.md

 ## JavaScript

+- [bimvie.ws](https://github.com/opensourceBIM/bimvie.ws) - Javascript client for Building Information Modelling, using open standards like IFC, BCF and BIMSie.
+Using Bootstrap, BIM Surfer, etc..
+- [ghost-storage-adapter-s3](https://github.com/colinmeinke/ghost-storage-adapter-s3) - An AWS S3 storage adapter for Ghost
+- [ghost-storage-adapter-ipfs](https://github.com/fission-suite/ghost-storage-adapter-ipfs) - A storage adapter for the Ghost blogging platform that stores files in IPFS with Fission
+- [heroku-ipfs-ghost](https://github.com/fission-suite/heroku-ipfs-ghost) - The Ghost blog system upgraded with Heroku deploys & IPFS support.
+- [integration_zammad](https://github.com/nextcloud/integration_zammad) - 🦜 Zammad integration into Nextcloud
+- [extension-save-to-pocket](https://github.com/Pocket/extension-save-to-pocket) - Save to Pocket is a browser extension that is used to save pages to a connected Pocket account
+- [maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js) - MapLibre GL is a free and open-source fork of mapbox-gl-js
 - [fastify-gundb](https://github.com/lmangani/fastify-gundb) - Plugin to share a common GunDB connection across Fastify :gun:
 - [fastify](https://github.com/fastify/fastify) - Fast and low overhead web framework, for Node.js
 - [vue-gun](https://github.com/sjones6/vue-gun) - A Vue plugin to add Gun integration